Diverse, Parks, Bars, Homey

 Discover all of the things to do and places to eat drawing locals and visitors to this thriving upper northwest neighborhood.

 With its mix of grand and humble historic buildings (rowhouses, embassies along 16th Street NW), Columbia Heights reels in a mix of creatives, international professionals and, thanks to its leafy parks, bikers and picnickers.
 It’s one of DC’s most densely populated 'hoods, too, supporting a swath of homey restaurants and bars.
-Plus, a longtime Hispanic population means attractions like the GALA Hispanic Theater and the Mexican Cultural Institute lend the area a multiculti vibe.
+Plus, a longtime Hispanic population means attractions like the GALA Hispanic Theatre and the Mexican Cultural Institute lend the area a multicultural vibe.

-The area’s main drags are 11th, 14th and 16th streets starting at U Street NW.
+The area’s main drags are 11th, 14th and 16th streets, starting at U Street NW.
 Along 16th Street, you’ll find embassies and international organizations, most housed in impressive early 19th-century structures with architectural flourishes – turrets, stained glass, balconies.
 You can check out exhibits on south-of-the-border art and life at the Mexican Cultural Institute, housed in a grand mansion (and one-time Embassy of Mexico) with a mural of that country’s history painted on its interior stairway.

 Nearby, Meridian Hill Park, a two-level, European style park with terrazzo walls holds fountains, statues and, every Sunday, a lively afternoon drum circle.

 Restaurants and bars along buzzing 14th Street and mellower 11th Street fill up with young professionals and stroller-pushing families, particularly on weekends.
 Consider hot spots like Thip Khao for the only place in DC to try Laos’ spicy curries and rice dishes and Bad Saint for Filipino cuisine in a cozy, laid-back neighborhood setting.